jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 When the Hunter-Star fell, warm returned.
 Deer-Star came.
 I went with the foraging party.
 12 warriors, five dogs.
 We walk.
 Walk.

-I saw Giving Tree.
+We see the Giving Tree.
 No enemy there.
 No one there.
 No one waiting.
 Giving Tree looks sick.
 Leaves are few.
 No fruit.
 No baobabs.
 No deer feeding.

+Keep moving or go back?
+We need to find Giving Tree fruit or we get sick.

+We keep going.
+We follow a valley towards the Deer-Star.
 We keep walking.
 We gather roots.
 We gather reeds.
 Many baskets are still empty.
 Hunger.
 Thirst.
 11 warriors remain.
 Two dogs left.

 We keep walking.
-Walk to many places new.
+See new places.

 Keep moving.
+More hunger.
+Keep moving we need food.

+We turn sideways from the Deer-Star.
+Keep moving.
+Find fruit.
+Can't eat.
+Where are we.
+I want to go home.
+Keep moving.
+We find some fruit.
+Enough to keep going.
+Move.
+We keep moving.
+Thirst.
+Where is river.
+Water.
+Some water.
+We must share.
+Why must I share.

+We keep moving.
+Up the valley.
+More water.
+More green.
+More trees.
+Fruit.
+We find fruit.
+River.
+Deer.
+We smile to each other.
+It was good to keep going.

+Is this new home?

-And we saw something new.
+Then we see something new.
+We see people.

-We saw people.
 Different people.

-They were not gathering.
-They were not hunting.
+They are not gathering.
+They are not hunting.

 Many men with spears stand in lines.
-They surround other giving trees.
-Smaller giving trees.
+They surround trees.
+Fig, nut, smaller giving trees, and grass.

 Other men are picking fruit from the trees.